What’s the Best Amazon Seller Software in 2020: Helium 10, Jungle Scout, or Viral Launch?August 9, 2019 in Blog

 Which is the Cheapest: Helium 10, Jungle Scout, or Viral Launch?

-No two of these tools are priced in exactly the same way, so I’ll give a basic price comparison, and then dig a little deeper into each and exactly what you get for your money.
+I’ll give a basic price comparison, and then dig a little deeper into each and precisely what you get for your money.

 All three tools offer a month-by-month payment option, or a discounted option if you pay for the entire year in one lump sum (annualized):

-Helium 10’s “Beginner” Plan is actually à la carte – $37 only gets you Black Box, Helium 10’s Chrome extension.
-The more tools you want to use, the more expensive it gets.
-However, for $97/month they offer a plan that includes most of their tools and will be the most popular plan with most readers.
-Helium 10 also offers a Free Plan that is actually fairly robust.
+Helium 10 also got rid of their $31 “just starting” plan recently.
+Now Helium 10’s lowest priced option is their “Beginner” Plan which is $81/month if you choose the annual plan or $97 paying month by month.
+They offer a plan that includes most of their tools and is the most popular plan with most users.
+Helium 10 also provides a Free Plan that is actually fairly robust.
 You get two Reverse ASIN lookups per day, two keyword searches, and more.
 Of all the tools reviewed, Helium 10 was the only one with a substantial free version.

 Which Tool Has the Most Accurate Keyword Sales Estimates?